 Does this mean electricity is untracable?
 Absolutely not!
 This blog post explains how we trace the origin of electricity as used in Electricity Maps.

 At its core, electricity is always produced by power plants.
 Coal power plants produce coal-based electricity, and wind turbines produce wind-based electricity.
-When the electricity from each power plant is combined, we end up having mixed electricity: partly coal-based, party wind-based.
+When the electricity from each power plant is combined, we end up having mixed electricity: partly coal-based, partly wind-based.

 The share of each that is present in the resulting mix is determined by the share of power supplied by each power plant.
 For example, if a coal power plant produces twice the power of a wind turbine, then we’ll end up with a mix which is twice as coal-intensive as it is wind-intensive.
 This leads to a mix consisting of 67% coal and 33% wind, as illustrated below.